 Why does my company need EMC services?
-EMC or electromagnetic compatibility is a test required by the different governments around the world on products with electronic circuitry.
+EMC or electromagnetic compatibility is a test required by the different governments around the world.
+Testing of products with electrical and electronic circuitry.
 It is performed to determine and regulate the product’s radiated and conducted emissions.
 And assess the ability of the product to withstand outside EMI and transient phenomena.
-The aim of the test is to ensure that the emissions are within the acceptable range or spectrum of compatibility so as not to adversely affect the performance of similar products and at the same time for the product not to be affected by the emissions from similar products.
+The aim of the test is to ensure that the emissions are within the acceptable range or spectrum of compatibility.
+So as not to adversely affect the performance of similar products.
+And at the same time for the product not to be affected by the emissions from similar products.

 The test standards leading to certification are labelled differently according to product type and product origin:

 The tests are conducted in authorized laboratories dedicated for the purpose.
-Compliance testing is made up of two parts – the emission test and the immunity or susceptibility test.
-Different standards based on locations may require only one part (say, immunity only) or both parts.
-More recently, a pre-compliance test was introduced to help manufacturers in facilitating the process of certification by having a pre-test in their plant where the products are in the final stages of manufacture.
+Compliance testing is made up of two parts.
+The emission test and the immunity or susceptibility test.
+Different standards based on locations may need only one part, example RCM emissions only, or for CE both parts.
+More recently, a pre-compliance testwas introduced.
+Helping manufacturers in facilitating the process of certification.
+By having a pre-test in their plant where the products are in the final stages of manufacture.

 Types of common EMC Emissions Testing

-Essentially, the tests are centered on measuring the electromagnetic emission levels of the product, aiming to adopt the emissions to fall within the approved spectrum.
+Essentially, the tests are centred on measuring the electromagnetic emission levels.
+Aiming for the emissions to fall within the approved spectrum.
 In this way, the product becomes compatible with other products.
-There are various techniques being employed to measure this radiation level and radiation type.
+There are various techniques being employed to measure this radiation level and type.
 Some of these types are:

 Radiated emissions and radiated disturbances